-- the identification and recommendation to the Board of individuals qualified to become or continue as directors; - the continuous improvement in corporate governance policies and practices; - the annual self-assessment of the performance of the Board and each Committee of the Board: - the recommendation of members for each committee of the Board; and - the compensation arrangements for members of the Board.
+- the identification and recommendation to the Board of individuals qualified to become or continue as directors; - the continuous improvement in corporate governance policies and practices; - the annual self-assessment of the performance of the Board and each Committee of the Board; - the recommendation of members for each committee of the Board; and - the compensation arrangements for members of the Board.

-The Nominating and Corporate Governance Committee held two meetings in 2016.
-The Nominating and Corporate Governance Committee has the exclusive authority and responsibility to determine all aspects of director compensation.
+The Nominating and Corporate Governance Committee held three meetings in 2017.
+The Nominating and Corporate Governance Committee has the exclusive authority and responsibility to review and recommend to the Board all aspects of director compensation.
 The Committee may solicit, in its discretion, the input of an independent consultant or advisor in satisfying its responsibilities.